Rarotonga, 2010

 5. COMMON GROUNDS of APPEAL

-'Grounds of appeal' refers to classic reasons for appeal, usually (but not always) legal errors.
-The grounds of appeal listed here are common, procedure-based grounds.
-In practice though, many grounds of appeal are generated from the substantive law that you are dealing with - ie. with residential tenant law your issues are largely generated from the Residential Tenancies Act (RTA), for contract and tort law they're drawn from the common law, and so on.
-This section does not cover those, so you will have to refer to more specific and substantive grounds to fully assess your appeal grounds (many of which are covered in this website).
+Note however that in practice most grounds of appeal that are advanced are generated from the substantive law that you are dealing with (and not listed here) - eg. with residential tenant law your issues are largely generated from the Residential Tenancies Act (RTA), for contract and tort law they're drawn from the common law, and so on.

 CJA 96 - Rules of Law and Equity